 Accredited Level 2 funded private schools receive 70 percent of applicable per student instruction grants such as the base instruction and English as second language grants, Alberta Initiative for School Improvement grants and plant operations and maintenance per student grants.
 Eligible schools agree to increased accountability measures, or they continue to obtain the Level 1 funding which is at a 60 percent level of eligible per student grants.

-- Accountability Requirements for Accredited Funded Private Schools
+- Policy and Requirements for Accredited Private School Planning and Results Reporting

 - Funding Allocations for Accredited Funded Private Schools